hb9kns/plog/README.md

 - `adds` is a string with the name of the address file of the e-mail recipients
-- `pubtext` is a directory, where pure text versions and (by `allpub.sh`) an index file suitable for a gopher server will be saved
+- `pubtext` is a directory, where pure text versions and (by `allpub.sh`) an index file suitable for a gopher server will be saved; if empty, no saving will happen (but `allpub.sh` will report errors, so you should set up dummy directories `pubtext` and `pubhtml` if you want to make use of `allpub.sh` just for sending e-mail newsletters)
 - `lentext` is the maximum number of text version posts that will be indexed
 - `indtext` is the name of the index file for pure text version; if you are planning to use it as gopher index, it probably should be called `gophermap`